kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_88.md

 ## NOA

+### Overview

+The behaviors of supply chain professionals in green cities and green building neighborhoods are driven by their needs, opportunities, and capabilities.
+Their automatic needs, such as efficiency and sustainability, motivate them to optimize the flow of goods, services, and information in a way that reduces waste, energy consumption, and carbon emissions.
+They seek opportunities to source materials sustainably, utilize green transportation methods, optimize warehousing operations, and reduce waste along the supply chain.
+Their physical abilities, such as knowledge of green supply chain management and technical expertise, enable them to effectively implement these practices.
+Reflectively, they have needs for reputation and risk management, driving them to align their operations with sustainable values, and build resilient supply chains.
+They seize opportunities to collaborate, engage stakeholders, and educate others on sustainable practices.
+Their psychological abilities, including environmental consciousness and adaptability, empower them to embrace sustainability principles, continuously improve, and address challenges.
+Overall, their behaviors are shaped by their needs, opportunities, and capabilities to contribute to the sustainability and efficiency of the supply chain in green cities and neighborhoods.

 ### Needs

-nIn the context of green cities or green building neighborhoods (GBNs), supply chain professionals have both automatic and reflective needs or motivations.
+In the context of green cities or green building neighborhoods (GBNs), supply chain professionals have both automatic and reflective needs or motivations.

 Automatic Needs:
 1. Efficiency: Supply chain professionals aim to optimize the flow of goods, services, and information in GBNs, maximizing efficiency to reduce waste, energy consumption, and carbon emissions.